ImmerseThrough

 the schedule

-I’m delighted to be heading back to Georgia in September 2024 for another Immersethrough trip.
+I was delighted to be heading back to Georgia in September 2024 for another Immersethrough trip.
 Georgians have maintained a rich culture and distinctive language for centuries, despite the pressure of large and often aggressive neighbors on all sides.
 Georgia’s food and its remarkable centuries-old wine culture are now becoming better known to outsiders, as is the Georgian tradition of hospitality, especially at the table.